scoulomb/myDNS/2-advanced-bind/5-real-own-dns-application/6-use-linux-nameserver-part-c.md

 vagrant => nmcli not present, systemd-resolve --status => usual ip in 10 which same in cat /etc/resolv.conf totally weird see in next -->

+### Set initial config :)

+- stop our DHCP `sudo systemctl stop isc-dhcp-server.service`
+- In `192.168.1.1/network/dhcp` ensure router DHCP server is activated with a range from 20 to 100